sanjay7178/cc-doc/content/en/docs/tutorials/customization.md

 ---
 title: How to customize cc-backend
+description: Add legal texts, modify login page, and add custom logo.
 categories: [cc-backend]
 tags: [Admin]
 ---
 ## Overview
 Customizing `cc-backend` means changing the logo, legal texts, and the login template instead of the placeholders.
-You can also place a text file in `./var` to add dynamic status or notification messages to the clusterCockpit homepage.
+You can also place a text file in `./var` to add dynamic status or notification messages to the ClusterCockpit homepage.

 ## Replace legal texts
 To replace the `imprint.tmpl` and `privacy.tmpl` legal texts, you can place your